Hawaiian Macaroni Salad is unlike any other pasta salad! Macaroni noodles in a sweet and sour creamy dressing with shredded carrots!

 A HAWAIIAN ISLAND FAVORITE RECIPE

-I had a friend, Leilani, who made it her goal to educate folks on all things Hawai'i.
+I had a friend, Leilani, who made it her goal to educate folks on all things Hawai’i.
 She was born and raised there.
-She would always joke about our (and by "our" - I mean us mainlanders) use of pineapple.
-"Mainlanders think that just cause you put pineapple in something, it automatically becomes 'Hawaiian'."
-It's pretty true about us mainlanders though!
-Anyhow, she thankfully gave me her family's recipe for Hawaiian Macaroni Salad (everyone has their own version) and I still make her recipe after all these years and everyone raves over it!
+She would always joke about our (and by “our” – I mean us mainlanders) use of pineapple.
+“Mainlanders think that just cause you put pineapple in something, it automatically becomes ‘Hawaiian’.”
+I have been educated on this by Hawaiian readers over the years so I try to bear that in mind when creating recipes.
+Leilani thankfully gave me her family’s recipe for Hawaiian Macaroni Salad and I still make her treasured recipe after all these years!

 FREQUENTLY ASKED QUESTIONS:

-It's a macaroni salad recipe that is particularly popular in the Hawaiian Islands and is often served as a side to Kalua pork.
+It’s a macaroni salad recipe that is particularly popular in the Hawaiian Islands and is often served as a side to Kalua pork (recipe from Onolicious Hawai’i – a fantastic resource for all things Hawaiian by Native Hawaiians)

 A lot of people enjoy Hawaiian Macaroni Salad with tuna.
 It’s very easy to add tuna to this recipe.
 Prepare as written then stir in a can of drained tuna.
 If you prefer a lot of tuna, add two cans.